 If you’re a team Owner, you can invite new members to the team by selecting the Add members button in the upper right.

-Enter one or more email addresses, and select a role for these new members.
+Then click Continue to move on to the next step of selecting a role for these new members.
 The available roles have the following permissions:

 |View and edit site settings||✔️||✔️|

 |Change plans for site add-ons||✔️||✔️|

 |Modify billing information||✔️||✔️|

 |Change team plan||✔️||✔️|

 |Add or remove members||✔️|